miha-stopar/IPyDocker/README.rst

 ::
 	docker run -d krop-img

 Copy *ipcontroller-engine.json* from *.ipython/profile_ssh/security* to the workers.
-For example (you can see the port number if you execute docker ps):
+You can see the port number if you execute docker ps.
 ::
 	scp -P 49185 ipcontroller-engine.json root@192.168.1.15://root/